The Snake Plant Is Incredibly Easy to Grow

 Why Not Let the Snake Plant Slither Into Your Home?

-Few plants possess the dramatic beauty of the Sansevieria, also knows as the snake plant.
-This beautiful plant has long, elegant leaves making it a favorite choice of homeowners and decorators.
+Few plants possess the dramatic beauty of the Sansevieria, also known as the snake plant.
+This beautiful plant has long, elegant leaves that make it a favorite choice of homeowners and decorators.
 Almost every office space that contains plants has a Sansevieria.

 The snake plant (also known as mother-in-law's tongue or Saint George's sword) is one of the easiest plants to grow.
 It is beautiful, dramatic, very simple to care for, and very hard to kill.
 They are also inexpensive to purchase and easy to find.
 If you pay attention, you'll see snake plants everywhere.
 You simply can't go wrong with this beautiful plant.